-He had suffered sporadically from this illness for many years but had always previously managed to recover, but not on this occasion and so the aged King was effectively retired and George was made Prince Regent.
-But his closeness to the throne only polarised opinion even more.
+He had suffered from this illness for many years but had always previously managed to recover, but not on this occasion.
+The aged King was effectively retired and George was made Prince Regent.
+His closeness to the throne only polarised opinion even more.

-Caroline, in the meantime, was becoming the focus of opposition to the Prince Regent’s lavish lifestyle and unlike her husband who had to endure her name being chanted at him by people as his carriage passed by she was cheered wherever she went.
+Caroline, in the meantime, was becoming the focus of opposition to the Prince Regent’s lavish lifestyle and unlike her husband who had to endure her name being chanted by people as his carriage passed by she was cheered wherever she went.

 The fact that she was deprived of time with her daughter and the way the George openly flaunted his mistresses only served to reinforce her reputation as the wronged woman.

 George, who had always been dismayed at his own unpopularity, was simply confounded by the love the people seemingly had for this dreadful woman and her continued presence in the country not only haunted his every waking moment but was becoming a constitutional crisis.

 Caroline lived for a while in a villa near Lake Como in Italy before embarking upon a Mediterranean cruise with the man who was believed to be her lover, Bartolemeo Pergami.

 In her absence the villa was ransacked by the Prince’s agents but other than rumpled and dirty bedclothes they could find nothing incriminating.

 She was devastated by the news and never forgave George for his callous disregard for her feelings.

-This was a time when divorce by mutual consent was not permitted and so adultery either had to be proved or one of the parties involved had to admit to it.
+This was a time when divorce by mutual consent was not permitted in law and adultery either had to be proved or one of the parties involved had to admit to it.

 Upon Caroline’s return to England on 5 June, 1821, riots and demonstrations in her support broke out the length and breadth of the country and there were even rumours of disquiet within the army.

 The previous year Parliament had introduced the “Pains and Penalties Bill” which if passed would strip Caroline of her title as Queen and dissolve the marriage.

-The details of her relationship with Pergami were revealed and made public as witnesses came forward to say that they had been seen kissing, that she was often in a state of undress in his presence, and that there was only one bed in the villa they shared.
+Witnesses came forward to say that they had been seen kissing, that she was often in a state of undress in his presence, and that there was only one bed in the villa they shared.

 The Pains and Penalties Bill passed comfortably through the House of Lords but it soon became apparent that it had no chance of passing through the House of Commons.

 The Public Inquiry into Caroline’s private life had been a fiasco for the Government and George’s refusal to be reconciled with his wife was making a laughing stock of them all.
 Indeed, Caroline joked:

-“I have been accused of committing adultery with the husband of Mrs Fitzherbert.”
+“I have been accused of committing adultery with the husband of Mrs Fitzherbert”.

 The affair was no joke for the Monarchy as hundreds of petitions had been organised in Caroline’s support which gathered over a million signatures.

 “As Queen, you will find in me a sincere friend to your liberties, and a zealous advocate of your rights.”

 Despite these fine words she had secretly agreed to accept Parliaments offer of £50,000 to return abroad but only with the proviso that she be permitted to attend the Coronation and be recognised as Queen.
-Parliament refused.

-On 19 July 1821, the Prince Regent was crowned King George IV at Westminster Abbey.
+On 19 July, 1821 the Prince Regent was crowned King George IV at Westminster Abbey.